guaka/pywikibot-extras/README.md

 deadlinkreport.py
 -----------------

-Create a nice overview of dead links.
+Creates a nice overview of dead links.

 Currently not very generic.